kalekje/autopuncitems/readme.md

 # autopuncitems

 Automatically punctuate lists by passing the autopunc option to enumitem lists.
+Requires LuaLaTeX.

 # License

-Copyright (C) 2021 Kale Ewasiuk
+Copyright (C) 2021-2022 Kale Ewasiuk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal